RustAudio/rust-jack/README.md

 If the tests are failing, a possible gotcha may be timing issues.

 1. If using `cargo test`, try `cargo nextest`.
-The `cargo nextest` configuration is set up to run single threaded and to retry flaky tests up to 3 times.
+The `cargo nextest` configuration is set up to run single threaded and to retry flaky tests.
-1. Increase the value used by `sleep_on_test` in `client/common.rs`.

 Another case is that libjack may be broken on your setup.
 Try using libjack2 or pipewire-jack.